Conformal Prediction: a Unified Review of Theory and New Challenges

 \subsection{The Online Framework}

-Conformal algorithms were originally introduced in the online framework, where examples arrive one by one and so predictions are based on an accumulating data set.
+The first works on Conformal algorithms tended to focus on the online framework, where examples arrive one by one and so predictions are based on an accumulating data set.
 The predictions these algorithms make are \textit{hedged\/}: they incorporate a valid indication of their own accuracy and reliability. \cite{book:alrw} claim that most existing algorithms for hedged prediction first learn from a training data set and then predict without ever learning again.
 The few algorithms that do learn and predict simultaneously, instead, do not provide confidence information.

 Moreover, the property of validity of conformal predictors can be stated in an especially strong form in the online framework.
 Classically, a method for finding $(1-\alpha)$ prediction regions is considered valid if it has a $(1-\alpha)$ probability of containing the label predicted, because by the law of large numbers it would then be correct $(1-\alpha)$\% of the times when repeatedly applied to independent data sets.
-However in the online picture, we repeatedly apply a method not to independent data sets, but to an accumulating data set.
+The online story may seem more complicated, because we repeatedly apply a method not to independent data sets, but to an accumulating data set.
 After using $(x_1,y_1),(x_2,y_2), \dots, (x_n,y_n)$ and $x_{n+1}$ to predict $y_{n+1}$, we use $(x_1,y_1),\dots, (x_{n+1},y_{n+1})$ and $x_{n+2}$ to predict $y_{n+2}$, and so on.
 For a $(1-\alpha)$ online method to be valid, $(1-\alpha)$\% of these predictions must be correct.
 Under minimal assumptions, conformal prediction is valid in this new and powerful sense.

-The intermediate step behind this result is that successive errors are probabilistically independent.
-In the spirit of comparison, consider i.i.d. random variables $z_1, z_2, \dots,$ drawn from a gaussian distribution.
-In a classical framework, Fisher's well known prediction interval reads as: